-I’ve found that so often many leaders spend time stressing out or worrying about different things.
+I’ve found that many leaders spend time stressing out or worrying about different things.

 Maybe it’s a hard decision they have to make.
 Maybe it’s something that they worry about with somebody else.
 Maybe it’s a hard discussion that they have to have, or a change they have to make.
 Maybe it’s something that’s unknown that’s coming from the competition.

 They keep these things to themselves, they ponder them, they stress out about them, and they worry.